jonrh/name-reveal-party/readme.md

 # Name Reveal Game
 A simple game for a name reveal party.
 Guests (players) go to a website, sign in with their own name and then start guessing what the name of the baby will be.
 The first person to guess wins.

 Made with React, Next.js and FaunaDB.
+Hosted by Vercel.

 # Links of interest
 + List of legal Icelandic names for women on Wikipedia.
 Note that the list might not be up to date.
 Iceland has an archaic law that mandates that a committee has to approve names.
 So the list is continuously growing. https://is.wikipedia.org/wiki/Listi_yfir_%C3%ADslensk_eiginnöfn_kvenmanna